 For courses meeting once a week during Michaelmas and Hilary terms, MSc students are advised to allocate between 10 and 15 hours of preparation each week for each course and/or paper they undertake.
-For intensive courses meeting Tuesday to Friday, MSc students are advised to allocate approximately 20 hours each week.
+For intensive courses meeting Monday, Wednesday, Thursday, and Friday, MSc students are advised to allocate approximately 20 hours each week.